SmollClover/Yagi/README.md

 ---

 ### Setup
- - Create a file called `blacklist.json`
-   - This will log the IDs of the banned Users

 -   Create a file called `.env` and add your Bot Token to it
     -   TOKEN=SampleToken
 -   Invite the Bot to your Discord Server
 -   Start with `node main.js`